peihanw/orauld/README.md

 #### TODO

 - Replace JDK LinkedBlockingQueue with com.conversantmedia:disruptor to impove performance. (implemented in branch v-0.2)
-- Support DATE/TIMESTAMP WITH TIMEZONE.
+- Support DATE/TIMESTAMP WITH TIMEZONE. (canceled: no documents for internal timezone codes, please use to_char())